Travel Med Surg RN

 The physical demand and work environment characteristics described here are representative of those an employee encounters while performing the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is frequently required to stand; walk; sit; use hands to finger, handle or feel; reach with hands and arms; and talk or hear.
-The employee is occasionally required to bend, kneel, and crouch.
+The employee is occasionally required to bend, kneel and crouch.
 Specific vision abilities required by this job include close vision and distance vision.
 The noise level in the work environment is usually moderate.
-The employee must occasionally lift, and/or carry/move objects up to 50 pounds.
+The employee must occasionally lift, and/or carry/move objects up to 30 pounds.

 SPECIAL REQUIREMENTS:

-Must pass a criminal history background investigation; however, a conviction of a crime may not necessarily disqualify an individual from this position.
+Must pass a criminal history background investigation however, a conviction of a crime may not necessarily disqualify an individual from this position.

 CAPECO is a drug free workplace and pre-employment drug screening will be required.
-Due to federal funding, our drug screening includes the use of marijuana.

-Possession of or ability to obtain a valid Driver's License and insurable driving record is required.
+Possession of or ability to obtain a valid driver s license and insurable driving record is required.

 EQUAL OPPORTUNITY EMPLOYER